 - Spain (15% income tax rate as opposed to progressive residential tax rate)

 As you can see, the tax benefits of digital nomad visa programs are very enticing.
-You can save a lot of money on your taxes by working remotely and choosing a digital nomad visa with tax incentives.
-But you shouldn’t choose a digital nomad or remote work visa just for the tax breaks.
-Make sure you choose a country where you want to live and/or one that you could use as a base to explore a region.
+You can greatly reduce your taxes by working remotely and choosing a digital nomad visa with tax incentives.
+Of course you shouldn’t choose a digital nomad or remote work visa just for the tax breaks.
+It’s best to choose a country you can use as a base to explore a region.

 Are you ready to live the digital nomad lifestyle and take advantage of the amazing tax benefits of digital nomad visas?
 Tax breaks are just one of the many benefits of the digital nomad lifestyle.
 Take the next step and start browsing the available digital nomad visas around the world in Deskless Nomad’s Complete Index of Digital Nomad Visas Around the World.